 We believe that the effective use of stock-based long-term compensation is vital to our ability to achieve strong performance in the future.
 Awards under the 2006 Plan are intended to attract and retain key individuals, further align employee and shareholder interests, and to closely link compensation with our corporate performance.
-We believe that the 2006 Plan is essential to permit our management to continue to provide long-term, equity-based incentives to present and future employees, consultants and directors
+We believe that the 2006 Plan is essential to permit our management to continue to provide long-term, equity-based incentives to present and future employees, consultants and directors.

-The Board believes that the number of shares currently remaining available for issuance pursuant to future awards under the 2006 Plan (243,740 shares as of September 22, 2010) is not sufficient for future granting needs.
-Accordingly, the proposed amendment to the 2006 Plan increases the number of shares of common stock authorized for issuance thereunder by 4,000,000.
-Based solely on the closing price of our common stock as reported on the NASDAQ Global Market on September 22, 2010 (\$5.51), the market value of the shares currently available for issuance under future awards, plus the additional 4,000,000 shares, would be \$23,383,007.
+The Board believes that the number of shares currently remaining available for issuance pursuant to future awards under the 2006 Plan (1,459,810 shares as of July 31, 2012) is not sufficient for future granting needs.
+Accordingly, the proposed amendment to the 2006 Plan increases the number of shares of common stock authorized for issuance thereunder by 3,500,000.
+Based solely on the closing price of our common stock as reported on the NASDAQ Global Select Market on July 31, 2012 (\$16.14), the market value of the shares currently available for issuance under future awards, plus the additional 3,500,000 shares, would be \$80,051,333.
 The Board believes that the additional shares, when added to the shares currently available for issuance under future awards, will result in an adequate number of shares of common stock being available for future awards under the 2006 Plan.

-If the proposed amendment to the 2006 Plan is approved by shareholders, the maximum number of shares of common stock reserved and available for issuance under the 2006 Plan will be (i) 8,500,000 plus (ii) the number of shares underlying any stock options previously granted under our Restated Stock Option Plan that are forfeited, canceled or are terminated (other than by exercise) from and after November 11, 2006; provided that no more than 5,900,000 shares may be added to the 2006 Plan pursuant to such forfeitures, cancellations and terminations.
-As a result of the forfeiture, cancellation or termination since November 11, 2006 of stock options previously granted under our Restated Stock Option Plan, an aggregate of 1,128,465 shares have been added to the 2006 Plan through September 22, 2010.
-As a result of the exercise since November 11, 2006 of stock options previously granted under our Restated Stock Option Plan, as of September 22, 2010 no more than 2,554,980 shares may be added to the 2006 Plan as a result of future forfeitures, cancellations and terminations of stock option awards previously granted under our Restated Stock Option Plan.
+If the proposed amendment to the 2006 Plan is approved by shareholders, the maximum number of shares of common stock reserved and available for issuance under the 2006 Plan will be (i) 12,000,000 plus (ii) the number of shares underlying any stock options previously granted under our Restated Stock Option Plan that are forfeited, canceled or are terminated (other than by exercise) from and after November 11, 2006; provided that no more than 5,900,000 shares may be added to the 2006 Plan pursuant to such forfeitures, cancellations and terminations.
+As a result of the forfeiture, cancellation or termination since November 11, 2006 of stock options previously granted under our Restated Stock Option Plan, an aggregate of 1,674,997 shares have been added to the 2006 Plan through July 31, 2012.
+As a result of the exercise since November 11, 2006 of stock options previously granted under our Restated Stock Option Plan as a result of future forfeitures, cancellations and terminations of stock option awards previously granted under our Restated Stock Option Plan as a result of future forfeitures, cancellations and terminations of stock option awards previously granted under our Restated Stock Option Plan.
 Shares of common stock reserved for awards under the 2006 Plan that are forfeited, canceled or terminated (other than by exercise) generally are added back to the share reserve available for future awards.
-However, shares of common stock tendered in payment for an award or shares of common stock withheld for taxes are not available again for future awards.
-No participant may receive awards under the 2006 Plan for more than 500,000 shares of common stock in any fiscal year.
+However, shares of common stock tendered in payment for an award or shares of common stock in any fiscal year.